 Anyone who recommends eliminating food groups, juice diets or is selling supplements does not value your long-term health.
 Keep looking.

-TL;DR Both nutritionists and dietitians are evidence-based nutrition professionals.
+Both nutritionists and dietitians are evidence-based nutrition professionals.
 Look for Accredited Practicing Dietitians or Registered Nutritionists to avoid quacks.
-If you have a chronic disease, complicated medical history, suspected food allergies or your Dr has recommended it – get yourself to a dietitian (even if it’s just once).
-If you want to change the way your family eats, lose a few kg or stop buying rubbish at the supermarket – a nutritionist fits the bill.
+If you have a chronic disease, complicated medical history, suspected food allergies – get yourself to a dietitian (even if it’s just once).
+If you want to change the way your family eats, lose a few kilograms or buy better food at the supermarket – a nutritionist fits the bill.